 Meet the artist examining the loss of Soviet ideology and the culture that emerged to fill the void.

 meet the russian video collective reinventing soviet aesthetics

-The Great Fruit are a Muscovite collective of filmmakers who are examining Russia’s history to evaluate Russia’s present.
+The Great Fruit is a Muscovite collective of filmmakers who are examining Russia’s history to evaluate its present.

 explore art behind the iron curtain